Create a second room

 What we now need is to tell Escoria to move the character to the correct

-location when they change between rooms.
-For this we will use a script that
+location after they change rooms.
+For this, we will use a script that

 will run when the room first loads.
 It will check which room the player has

-come from and immediately send them to the correct ESCLocation
+come from and immediately send them to the correct ESCInteractionLocation.

 Setup and Ready events